-Be sure to develop an emergency cold-weather plan with your child, too, so he/she knows when to ask for help, where to find safe shelter, how to identify danger signs (body numbness, burning sensation, pain) and what to wear for protection from the elements.
+Be sure to develop an emergency cold-weather plan with your child, too, so they know when to ask for help, where to find safe shelter, how to identify danger signs (body numbness, burning sensation, pain) and what to wear for protection from the elements.
 This is particularly important for kids who may be early or late to a bus stop, especially if any of their outerwear is cold and/or wet.

-2020-21 School Year New York State Immunization Requirements for School Entrance/Attendance1
+2021-22 School Year New York State Immunization Requirements for School Entrance/Attendance